 That’s because these symptoms are easy to confuse with the symptoms of other conditions when, in reality, they’re the sign of an oncoming stroke.

 7. Difficulty walking and moving your arms

-A strong, abnormal pain in the shoulders is more than enough reason to seek medical help.
+At the same time, strong, abnormal pain in the extremities is more than enough reason to seek medical help.